Skip to main content

 Reported Activity

 The most commonly reported supernatural activity involves sightings of the Red Lady walking through corridors and climbing staircases, always dressed in her distinctive red clothing.
-Staff and guests occasionally report unexplained cold spots in various areas of the hotel, particularly in the older sections of the building.
-The supernatural activity seems to center around the emotional trauma of past guests, with most encounters relating to feelings of sadness or unresolved personal conflicts rather than malevolent presences.
+Room 18 was historically notorious for ghostly moaning sounds that were so distressing they drove people away, though this activity has reportedly diminished.
+Staff and guests occasionally report unexplained cold spots in various areas of the hotel, particularly in the older sections of the building, and feelings of overwhelming sadness or despair.
+The supernatural activity seems to center around the emotional trauma of past guests, with most encounters relating to feelings of sadness, regret, or unresolved personal conflicts rather than malevolent presences.

 Most Active Areas